MCBoarder289/PythonArcadeGames/README.md

 # PythonArcadeGames
-Working through exercises in coding game in Python at http://programarcadegames.com
+Working through exercises in coding games in Python at http://programarcadegames.com